Do you want to naturally protect yourself from the sun?

 - Snack: watermelon slices or pink grapefruit

 - Lunch: wild salmon salad with spinach, strawberries, and walnuts

 - Dinner: meatballs with asparagus, tomatoes, and avocado

 - Beverage: watermelon kombucha

 What happens if you don’t naturally protect yourself from the sun?
 Here are some natural sunburn relief options…

 What’s the best sunburn relief?

 The best sunburn relief is aloe.
 Aloe vera is a great, cooling remedy for a sunburn.
 A fresh aloe plant works best, but a high-quality gel or lotion works well too.
 Look for options with vitamin E oil to support your skin’s healing.
 Essential oils are another great option for sunburn relief.
-Essential oils like lavender, peppermint, and helichrysum can soothe the burn and boost recovery time.
+Lavender, peppermint, and helichrysum can soothe the burn and boost recovery time.
 For easy application, add your essential oils to a spray bottle and fill with water.
-Spritz on your skin as needed throughout the day for immediate relief.
+Spritz on your skin throughout the day for immediate relief.
 Check out more DIY Holistic Beauty Recipes.
 Lastly, avoid anything that can aggravate your sunburn.
-Don’t go back out in the sun, apply make-up, or wear tight clothes.
+Don’t go outside, apply make-up, or wear tight clothes.
 Give your skin room to breathe and time to heal.